STMPNGRND/ardunav/README.md

 An extremely low-cost, simple and yet accurate tool to create your own AHRS and run your sensor-fusion algorithms in Arduino Due using the following sensors - MPU6050 (accelerometer and gyroscopes), HMC 5883L (magnetometer) and NEO-6M GPS module.
 The ardunav also includes a HC-05 Bluetooth module to transmit data over Bluetooth to a nearby ground station.

-The project aims at building an AHRS for under $100 including the Arduino board sensors and hardware.
+The project aims at building an AHRS for under $100 including the Arduino board, sensors and required hardware.

 The Firmware utilizes Eigen 3 Library for Matrix Computations and Kalman Filtering.